Workflow

 Arbitration is Not Mediation

-From our perspective, the chief difference between mediation and arbitration is that an arbitrator, like a judge, makes decisions based on the evidence and the law.
+From my perspective, the chief difference between mediation and arbitration is that an arbitrator, like a judge, makes decisions based on the evidence and the law.

 In truth, an arbitrator executes the functions of jury, judge, and appellate courts, all in one.
-An arbitrator acts like a jury by deciding the facts, like a trial judge by deciding the outcome of a case, and like the appellate courts by making a final binding decision that has extremely limited grounds for appeal.
+I act like a jury by deciding the facts, like a trial judge by deciding the outcome of a case, and like the appellate courts by making a final binding decision that has extremely limited grounds for appeal.

-Whether you're a legal assistant, an attorney, or a client, if you need Mr. Bayer to make a decision about your dispute, there are specific steps you will need to take.
+Whether you're a legal assistant, an attorney, or a client, if you need me to make a decision about your dispute, there are specific steps you will need to take.
 This section of our web is here to help you get what you need.

-If you're a client, you need to be comfortable that you want Mr. Bayer to make binding decisions in your dispute.
-To make that easier, we've provided links to his comprehensive resume and to his Facebook and LinkedIn profiles.
+If you're a client, you need to be comfortable that you want me to make binding decisions in your dispute.
+To make that easier, we've provided links to my comprehensive resume and LinkedIn profile.

-Please understand that Mr. Bayer doesn't want to be rude by not communicating directly with you about your dispute.
-If you need him to arbitrate for you, everyone will have to play by a set of rules dictated by the arbitration clause that you or someone else agreed to on your behalf.
+Please understand that I don't mean to be rude by not communicating directly with you about your dispute.
+If you need me to arbitrate for you, everyone will have to play by a set of rules dictated by the arbitration clause that you or someone else agreed to on your behalf.
 You're stuck with whatever rules were in that clause unless or until ALL the parties agree to some other set of rules.
-Mr. Bayer can start working with you as soon as the rules you agreed to allow.
+I can start working with you as soon as the rules you agreed to allow.

-If all the parties would like to schedule a joint preliminary interview call, Mr. Bayer is glad to talk with you - or to exchange email with you - so long as Ms. Chaky and everyone involved with the arbitration is included.
+If all the parties would like to schedule a joint preliminary interview call, I'll be very glad to talk with you - or to exchange email with you - so long as everyone involved with the arbitration is included.

-To get the ball rolling, or if you've got questions, please contact Ms. Chaky, not Mr. Bayer.
+To get the ball rolling, or if you've got questions, please contact Carolina El’Azar, not me.